arcus-azure/arcus.webapi/docs/preview/03-Features/logging.md

 ### Usage

-To use this middleware, add the following line of code in the `Startup.Configure` method:
+To use this middleware, add the following line of code:

 ```csharp
 using Microsoft.AspNetCore.Builder;